eBay/NuRaft/README.md

 C:\NuRaft\build> c:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat
 ```

-Alternative build method - with Conan
+Alternative Build Method (with Conan)
 ----------
 If you project needs to integrate with NuRaft and you build your project with Conan you might want
 to have NuRaft built with Conan too.
 This is now supported: this project has conanfile.py which can be used
 to build locally and export the package to conan cache/repository or use it in **editable** mode locally.